Unobservable causal loops as a way to explain both the quantum computational speedup and quantum nonlocality: Time-symmetrizing the ordinary quantum description of the computational speedup

-This section is a revisitation of the explanation of the quantum computational speedup provided in $\left [17\right ]$.
+This section is a review of the explanation of the quantum computational speedup developed in the evolutionary approach $\left [1 -4\right ]$, with further clarifications and in a form that immediately fits the notion of quantum causal loop.

-Before proceeding, let us explain what is an oracle problem and an oracle query in the present context.
-An \textit{oracle} is a black box that computes a function, for example the Kronecker delta.
-The oracle problem is finding a characteristic of that function, for example the argument for which the delta function is $1$.
+Before proceeding, let us explain what an \textit{oracle}, an \textit{oracle}\textit{ problem,} and an \textit{oracle query} are in the present context.
+An oracle is a black box that computes a function, for example the Kronecker delta.
+The oracle problem is finding, by means of the oracle, a characteristic of that function, for example the argument for which the Kronecker delta is $1$.
 Alice, the problem solver, gives the oracle a value of the argument of the function; in jargon, she performs an \textit{oracle query}.
 The oracle gives her back the corresponding value of the function.
 The all procedure counts for a single computation step, or oracle query.
-The number of oracle queries needed to solve an oracle problem in an optimal quantum way is its \textit{quantum computational complexity}.
+The number of oracle queries needed to solve an oracle problem in an optimal quantum way is its \textit{quantum query complexit}y.

-It is natural to think that, in order to understand what happens in a quantum process, one must have a description of the same as complete as possible.
-With respect to the usual description of quantum algorithms, which is limited to the process of solving the problem, this means physically describing: (1) also the process of setting the problem and consequently (2) the fact that the problem-setting should be hidden from the problem solver -- otherwise it would tell her the solution of the problem before she begins her problem-solving action.
-Only after these two completions of the object of the description, we will complete the description itself by applying the TS formalism to it -- this is step (3).
+It is natural to think that, in order to understand what happens within a quantum process, one must have a description of the same as complete as possible.
+With respect to the usual description of quantum algorithms, which is limited to the process of solving the problem, we physically describe also: (1) the process of setting the problem, (2) the fact that consequently the problem-setting should be hidden from the problem solver -- otherwise it would tell her the solution of the problem before she begins her problem-solving action.
+By the way, this is particularly evident in the four drawer problem, where the problem-setting is the number of the drawer with the ball which is also the solution of the problem.
+Only after these two completions of the object of the quantum description, we will complete the quantum description itself by time-symmetrizing it -- this is step (3).